 The horrors of his position is unimaginable.
 Trapped in someone else’s war and consequently his own body, Joe Bonham becomes a man who finds no reason to live, yet cannot die.
-However inconceivable his pain must be, we come close to knowing the victim in these vividly written pages.
+However inconceivable his pain must be, we come close to knowing the victim and how he feels in these vividly written pages.

 Continue reading Book Review: Johnny Got His Gun by Dalton Trumbo